jfrog/frogbot/CONTRIBUTING.md

 # 📖 Guidelines

-- If the existing tests do not already cover your changes, please add tests.
+- If the existing tests do not already cover your changes, please add tests,
-- Pull requests should be created on the _dev_ branch.
+- Pull requests should be created on the _dev_ branch,
 - Please run `go fmt ./...` for formatting the code before submitting the pull request.

 # ⚒️ Building and Testing the Sources